kairanzhao/kairanzhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Machine Learning at the University of Warwick supervised by [Prof. Peter Triantafillou](https://warwick.ac.uk/fac/sci/dcs/people/peter_triantafillou/).
+I am a PhD candidate in Machine Learning at the University of Warwick supervised by [Prof. Peter Triantafillou](https://warwick.ac.uk/fac/sci/dcs/people/peter_triantafillou/).
+My current research is in the area of machine unlearning.

+I received my master's degree in Control Engineering from Xi'an Jiaotong University, under the supervision of [Prof. Chao Shen](https://gr.xjtu.edu.cn/web/cshen/home), [Prof. Meng Zhang](https://gr.xjtu.edu.cn/web/mengzhang2009) and [Prof. Xiaohong Guan](https://ieeecss.org/contact/xiaohong-guan).
+I also hold a diplôme d’ingénieur from [École Centrale de Lille](https://centralelille.fr/en/) de Lille in France.

 More info about my background can be found in my [CV](../assets/CV-Kairan Zhao.pdf).